alexkit/kDown/README.md

 #### Note

 The implementation of the Mac "command" key is quite unfriendly and makes it problematic to count how many keys are down.
-A combo with more than one "regular" key like "alt+b+c" will not work with the ´whenShortcut´ method.
-The ´whenDown´ method, on the other hand, can count keys and is ok with complex combos.
-You should avoid using the Mac <kbd>cmd</kbd> key with ´whenDown´, though.
+A combo with more than one "regular" key like "alt+b+c" will not work with the `whenShortcut` method.
+The `whenDown` method, on the other hand, can count keys and is ok with complex combos.
+You should avoid using the Mac <kbd>cmd</kbd> key with `whenDown`, though.

 More on that subject:
 <http://bitspushedaround.com/on-a-few-things-you-may-not-know-about-the-hellish-command-key-and-javascript-events>
 <http://codepen.io/alexduloz/pen/nteqG>

-### ´.whenDown( keys, callback[, context] )´
+### `.whenDown( keys, callback[, context] )`

-Fires ´callback´ when targeted ´keys´ are down.
+Fires `callback` when targeted `keys` are down.

-The ´whenDown´ method is preferred to the ´whenShortcut´ method when you need to react to combos that are not shortcuts (see the ´whenShortcut´ method for more info).
+The `whenDown` method is preferred to the `whenShortcut` method when you need to react to combos that are not shortcuts (see the `whenShortcut` method for more info).

 #### Arguments

-* ´keys´ can be one of the following:
+* `keys` can be one of the following:
     * a "+" delimited string ( "a+b+c" )
     * an array of strings and/or key codes and/or arrays ( ["a","b","c"], ["a","b",67], [65,66,67], [65,"b",67], ["alt",["a","b","c"]] (which means "alt" + either "a" or "b" or "c") )
     * a single key code ( 65 ) (works only if you're targeting one specific key)
-* ´callback´ accepts one argument: the ´event´ object.
+* `callback` accepts one argument: the `event` object.
-* ´context´ is an HTML Object.
-Useful when you want to fire ´callback´ only in specific contexts.
+* `context` is an HTML Object.
+Useful when you want to fire `callback` only in specific contexts.

 #### Examples